Mountain Jews: Religion

-Prominent rabbis of Mountain Jews in the nineteenth century included: Rabbi Gershom son of Rabbi Reuven of Qırmızı Qəsəbə Azerbaijan, Shalom ben Melek of Temir-Khan-Shura (modern Buynaksk), Chief Rabbi of Dagestan Jacob ben Isaac, and Rabbi Hizkiyahu ben Avraam of Nalchik, whose son Rabbi Nahamiil ben Hizkiyahu later played a crucial role in saving Nalchik's Jewish community from the Nazis.
+Prominent rabbis of Mountain Jews in the nineteenth century included: Rabbi Gershom son of Rabbi Reuven of Qırmızı Qəsəbə, Shalom ben Melek of Temir-Khan-Shura (today known as Buynaksk), Chief Rabbi of Dagestan Jacob ben Isaac, and Rabbi Hizkiyahu ben Avraam of Nalchik, whose son, Rabbi Nahamiil ben Hizkiyahu, later played a crucial role in saving Nalchik's Jewish community from the Nazis.
 In the early decades of the Soviet Union, the government took steps to suppress religion.
 Thus, in the 1930s, the Soviet Union closed synagogues belonging to Mountain Jews.
-The same procedures were implemented on other ethnicities and religions.
-Soviet authorities propagated the myth that Mountain Jews were not part of the world Jewish people at all, but rather members of the Tat community that settled in the region.
-Soviet anti-Zionism rhetoric was intensified during Khrushchev's rule.
+The same procedures were implemented among other ethnicities and religions.
+Soviet authorities propagated the myth that Mountain Jews were not part of the world's Jewish people at all, but rather members of the Tat community that settled in the region.
+Soviet antisemitic rhetoric was intensified during Khrushchev's rule.
 Some of the synagogues were later reopened in the 1940s.
-The closing of the synagogues in the 1930s was part of communist ideology, which resisted religion of any kind.
+The closing of the synagogues in the 1930s was part of a communist ideology that resisted religion of any kind.

 At the beginning of the 1950s, there were synagogues in all major Mountain Jewish communities.
 By 1966, reportedly six synagogues remained; some were confiscated by the Soviet authorities.
 While Mountain Jews observed the rituals of circumcision, marriage and burial, as well as Jewish holidays, other precepts of Jewish faith were observed less carefully.
 Yet, the community's ethnic identity remained unshaken despite the Soviet efforts.
 Cases of intermarriage with Muslims in Azerbaijan or Dagestan were rare as both groups practice endogamy.
 After the fall of the Soviet Union, Mountain Jews experienced a significant religious revival, with increasing religious observance by members of the younger generation.